OmarMiniesy/Notes/Security/Cryptography/Symmetric Ciphers.md

 The plaintext is broken down into independent blocks, and each block is encrypted to its respective ciphertext block.
 * This uses the **Block ciphers** technique.

-> Useful for secure transmission of single values.
+> Useful for secure transmission of single values, or few blocks of data.

 ##### Decryption